rsyslog/rsyslog/source/historical/stunnel.rst

 **In this paper, I describe how to encrypt**
-`syslog <http://www.monitorware.com/en/topics/syslog/>`_ **messages on the network.** Encryption is vital to keep the confidiental content of syslog messages secure.
+`syslog <http://www.monitorware.com/en/topics/syslog/>`_ **messages on the network.** Encryption is vital to keep the confidential content of syslog messages secure.
 I describe the overall approach and provide an HOWTO do it with the help of `rsyslogd <http://www.rsyslog.com>`_ and `stunnel <http://www.stunnel.org>`_.*

 Please note that starting with rsyslog 3.19.0, `rsyslog provides native TLS/SSL encryption <rsyslog_tls.html>`_ without the need of stunnel.
-I strongly recomend to use that feature instead of stunnel.
+I strongly recommend to use that feature instead of stunnel.
 The stunnel documentation here is mostly provided for backwards compatibility.
 New deployments are advised to use native TLS mode.\ **